Background

 - Is a holder of the Hong Kong Identity Card issued under the Registration of Persons Ordinance (Cap.
 177, the Laws of Hong Kong) or the certificate of exemption, except those who obtained their Hong Kong Identity Cards by virtue of a previous permission to land or remain in Hong Kong granted to him and such permission has expired or ceased to be valid; or a child who is a Hong Kong resident and under 11 years of age;

-- Agrees to enrol to eHRSS; and
+- Agrees to enrol to eHRSS;

 To register for eHRSS, press the following icon: